-How to Remove Password from PDF Files with Google Chrome - Digital Inspiration
+How to Remove Password from PDF Files with Google Chrome

-The bank sends me the monthly credit card statements as password-protected PDF files probably because they contain personal information.
-I archive these PDFs into Google Drive but, since these files are protected with a password, the text isn’t searchable inside Drive.
-Also, each PDF file has a different password so it’s impossible to remember them and takes just too much effort to find these PDFs later.
+The bank sends their monthly credit card statements as password-protected PDF files probably because the file contains personal information.
+I archive these PDFs into Google Drive but since these files are protected with a password, the text isn’t searchable.
+Also, because PDF files from different sources may have different passwords, it is tedious to manage these locked files.

 Since your Google Drive is already protected with 2 layers of security - password and 2-factor authentication - it should be OK if we remove the password protection from PDF files before uploading them to Drive.

 Is there any software program available that can remove password protection from PDF files?
-One that doesn’t cost a dime and works on both Mac and Windows?
-Well, the answer is yes and it is already installed on your computer.
-The software is called Google Chrome.
+Well you can either use Google Drive or, if you want an app that works offline, use Google Chrome to remove all restrictions from PDFs.

 Google Chrome has a built-in PDF reader* and a PDF writer and we can combine the two features to remove the password from any PDF document.
 Let’s see how: